marnakashat/Election_Analysis/README.md

 ### The outcomes were:

-> -With 85,213 votes, Charles Casper Stockham received 23% of the vote.
+> - With 85,213 votes, Charles Casper Stockham received 23% of the vote.
-> -With 272,892 votes, Diana DeGette earned 73.8% of the vote.
+> - With 272,892 votes, Diana DeGette earned 73.8% of the vote.
-> -With 11,606 votes and 3.1% of the vote went to Raymon Anthony Doane.
+> - With 11,606 votes and 3.1% of the vote went to Raymon Anthony Doane.

 ### The following candidate won the election: